Our talented team

 William Hawkins (b.
 1997) is a composer, violist, dancer, and visual artist with a BA in Music from Brown University.
 While in college, he found musical inspiration in problem-solving complex mechanisms of the physical world gained from engineering and science courses.
 Now he finds inspiration in space exploration and our relationship with nature.

-– Dennis Sullivan, Walden faculty
+– Alex Christie, Walden faculty

 Past Faculty and Staff